-According to Section 1 EEG 2014, the aim of this act is to enable the sustainable development of the energy supply in the interests of the climate and environmental protection, to reduce the cost of energy supply to the public purse, including by taking into account the long-term spillover effects, to save fossil fuels and promote the development of technologies to generate electricity from renewable energy sources.
+According to Section 1 EEG 2017, the purpose of this act is to enable the sustainable development of the energy supply in the interests of the climate and environmental protection, to reduce the cost of the energy supply for the public, including by taking into account long-term spillover effects, to save fossil fuels and promote the development of technologies to generate electricity from renewable energy sources.

 Remuneration for renewable energy sources - fees

 Operators of assets which use only renewable energies or methane have a claim against the grid operator to the market premium for electricity generated in these assets

 - under Section 20 EEG 2017 if they market the electricity directly and transfer to the network operator the right to label the electricity as "energy from renewable sources or methane" (sponsored direct marketing), or